reactioncommerce/docs/guides/create-graphql-query.md

 ## Define the query in the schema

-- If it doesn't already exist, create `schemas` folder in the plugin, and add an `index.js` file there.
+If it doesn't already exist, create schemas folder in the plugin and add an index.js file there.
+Then check to see if there is a schema.graphql file in your schemas directory within the plugin.
+If there isn't, create that file now.
-- If it doesn't already exist, create `schema.graphql` in `schemas` in the plugin.
-- Import the GraphQL file into `index.js` and default export it in an array:
+Next import the GraphQL file into `index.js` and default export it in an array:

 ```js
 import importAsString from "@reactioncommerce/api-utils/importAsString.js";